base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-thirdweb.md

 - `_royaltyRecipient`: The wallet address that will receive the royalties from secondary sales
 - `_royaltyBps`: The basis points (bps) that will be given to the royalty recipient for each secondary sale, e.g. 500 = 5%

-Finally, select the Base Goerli test network as the [network](https://blog.thirdweb.com/guides/which-network-should-you-use/) you want to deploy to, and click **Deploy Now**.
+Finally, select the Base Sepolia test network as the [network](https://blog.thirdweb.com/guides/which-network-should-you-use/) you want to deploy to, and click **Deploy Now**.

 :::info

-For production / mainnet deployments select `Base` (mainnet) as the network rather than `Base Goerli`.
+For production / mainnet deployments select `Base` (mainnet) as the network rather than `Base Sepolia`.

 :::